In the time frame of sixty years so many things have changed.

 My dad was a gun enthusiast.
 Pitting his reflexes and skills in target shooting and hunting.
 He was very good at hunting and had a knack of shooting antelope that were on the run.
 He represented South Africa in target shooting and went to Biseley in England to take part in a competition.

-Our type of hunting took place in large acreage paddocks on sheep farms where antelope, especially springbuck were managed as a resource.
+Our type of hunting took place in large acreage paddocks on sheep farms, where antelope, especially springbuck, were managed as a resource.
 The countryside was made up of undulating hills, shale ridges, conical shaped hills and flat top mountains.
 Numerous dry gullies and small creeks transverse the open spaces.
 The vegetation is made up of thorny Acacia, Karoo bush, Saltbush and a variety of succulents.
 Very few plants grew more than one metre in height.
-Trees, especially Australian eucalypts and pepper tree, are only found near watercourses and where they have either been planted or seed has been deposited by means of bird droppings.
+Trees, especially Australian eucalypts and pepper trees, are only found near watercourses and where they have either been planted or seed has been deposited by means of bird droppings.

 The general idea was for the landowner to invite selected guests for a hunt during the day and always in winter.
 He would then place the various hunters in strategic positions in a paddock of around 2000 acres so that the shooters could not see one another.
 Then the farmer’s family or workers would ride out on horseback and get the antelope moving.
 Springbuck can run at 70 kilometres per hour.
 The antelope would then be chased in the direction of the hunter who would then proceed to shoot from behind a bush.
 Normally the farmer would stipulate that he wanted only rams to be culled that day and so one had to make sure that the animal was a ram by detecting the size of its horns through the binoculars.
 He would also stipulate to the hunter how many animals he would allow the hunter to shoot.
 As the antelope approached a hidden hunter and a shot was fired they would run off again in a different direction.
 The men on horseback would keep out of sight but will still be there to chase the animals on, hopefully in the direction of a hunter.
 If a hunter shot an animal he would then proceed to cut the animal open and remove the stomach and entrails.
 Then he would place the dead animal over a bush or in the shade.
-At around midday all hunters and their kill would be collected by truck and an engaging braaivleis would ensue and sometimes copious amount of alcohol would be consumed.
+At around midday all hunters and their kill would be collected by truck and an engaging braaivleis (barbeque) would ensue and sometimes copious amount of alcohol would be consumed.
 A dangerous practise and against all hunting rules but to my knowledge no one was ever injured out in the veld as a result of some hunters over indulging.
 During this time the workers would clean up the animals killed in the morning hunt.
 The hunters would compare their skills at how clean a kill they had performed.
 This means if the animal was shot cleanly it was a head shot.
 Anywhere else apart from the neck was a bad shot as the meat would then not be good for consumption.
 In the afternoon the hunting would continue, more than likely in another paddock and with a fresh herd of antelope.
 By late afternoon the same procedure would eventuate and then hunters and workers alike would travel back to the homestead.
 The farmer would then donate a number of buck to each hunter and after a few pleasantries and a few more drinks everyone would disperse and return home.
-This could be between one and two hours drive.
+This could be between one and two hours drive in the cold of the evening.

 In later years the farmers began value adding the antelope to their income and overseas markets were procured for venison.
 Professional hunters would then come and shoot at night and the socialised hunt became something of the past.
 Only on a special occasion would the farmer invite friends or business acquaintances over for a social hunt.